 We asked Greg if he uses any presets himself, and he said, “Actually yes!
 I made a few black and white presets named after anime and ninja movie tropes.
 My favorite of that pack is “clean cut.”
 It’s a simple black and white preset that I use as the starting point for a lot of my black and white edits.”
 He even let us see how he does it.

 On how he implemented his style in this photo, Greg said, “The contrast between this shot and the moodiness of the Shinobi preset seemed to be a unique choice that kind of forces you to pay attention to the details of the shot.”

 Having trouble getting presets into Lightroom?
 Follow these instructions:

 For Lightroom CC (must have version 1.3 or later):

 - Download the presets here

-- Open Adobe Lightroom CC
+- Open Adobe Lightroom CC on your computer

 - Select File > Import Profiles and Presets